AhmedAlboishe/arabic_justified_text/README.md

 <h2 id="roadmap">📋 Roadmap</h2>

+- [ ] **WidgetSpan support for ArabicJustifiedRichText** - Allow mixing text and widgets with Kashida
-- Add more customization options for Kashida density
+- [ ] Add more customization options for Kashida density
-- Performance improvements for very long texts
+- [ ] Performance improvements for very long texts
-- Support for other RTL languages (Persian, Urdu)
+- [ ] Support for other RTL languages (Persian, Urdu)

 <h2 id="known-issues">🐛 Known Issues</h2>

+- **WidgetSpan not supported in ArabicJustifiedRichText** - If you need to mix text with widgets (icons, images), use `enableKashida: false` or use standard `RichText`
+- Very long words might overflow on narrow screens (use `maxLines` to handle)
 - Performance may vary with extremely long texts (>10,000 characters)